cotixTeam/cotixBot/README.md

 ```

 Further information on how to set up the Channels.json and other relevant configuration files will be produced later in the project.

+## Branches and Process Flow

+### Branches

+- Release
+- Master (Dev)

+### Process Flow

+1. Create a new branch in the name of your implementation

+2. Implement your feature on your local development environment

+3. Test your branch and once complete, merge with master (dev)

+4. Have your new implementation tested by another member (assign them)

+5. Once verified, create a merge request to the release environment

+6. One final check will be completed (by Eamonn) before merging the branches and deploying to AWS

 ## Todo